idnow/de.idnow.android/README.md

 <br>- ```LIVE``` → Production environment (```LIVE```);
 <br>- ```CUSTOM``` → Custom environment (```CUSTOM```).

-Example: If Development environment is required, then user must initialize the following setting.
+Example: If Development environment is required, then user must initialize the following setting, otherwise it will be set depending on the identification token used.
 ```
 IDnowSDK.setEnvironment(IDnowSDK.Server.DEV);
 ```